harithatavarthy/CarND-Semantic-Segmentation/README.md

 ## Introduction
-The goal of this project is to label the pixels of a road in the given testimages with about 80% accuracy, using a Fully Convolutional Network (FCN).  as described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/%7Ejonlong/long_shelhamer_fcn.pdf) by Jonathan Long, Evan Shelhamer, and Trevor Darrell from UC Berkeley.
+The goal of this project is to label the pixels of a road from the given test images with about 80% accuracy, using a Fully Convolutional Network (FCN).
 The projects is based on [Udacity's starter project](https://github.com/darienmt/CarND-Semantic-Segmentation-P2).

-A semantic segmentation  model is build on top of a VGG-16 image classifer to retain the spatial information and then upsample to the original image size.
+A semantic segmentation  model is build on top of a VGG-16 image classifer to retain the spatial information and then upsampled in stages to the original image size.
 Once the model is build, it has been trained by tuning hyper parameters in such a way that the overall loss of the model is minimized.
-After model is trained to reasonably sufficient levels, inferences are made against the test data/images.
+After the model is trained to reasonably sufficient levels, inferences are made against the test data/images.

 The following image shows exemplarily the result of the VGG-16 based FCN which has been trained to determine road (green) and non-road (not marked) areas.